DeepRank/deeprank/docs/advTuto.rst

 Create your own features
 --------------------------

-To create your own feature yo[u simply have to create a feature class that must subclass the ``FeatureClass`` contained in ``features/FeatureClass.py``.
+To create your own feature you simply have to create a feature class that must subclass the ``FeatureClass`` contained in ``features/FeatureClass.py``.
 As an example we will create here a new feature that maps the carbon alpha of the contact residue.
 The first thing we need to do is to import the pdb2sql tool and the FeatureClass superclass

 >>> from deeprank.tools import pdb2sql
 >>> from deeprank.features import FeatureClass

-We then have to define the class ant its initialization.
+We then have to define the class and its initialization.
 Here we will simply initialize the class with the pdb information of the molecule we want to process.
 This is therefore given by

 >>> # a new class based on the FeatureClass
 >>> class CarbonAlphaFeature(FeatureClass):